What is the DAC (Diocesan Advisory Committee)?

-A committee made up of about 15 people who are experts in their own fields, who offer their services to advise parishes on what they want to do to change or enhance their churches.
-It considers applications from parishes as the initial stage of the process for approving changes by a ‘faculty’.
+A committee made up of around 15 people who are experts in their own fields, who offer their services to advise parishes on what they want to do to change or enhance their churches.
+It considers applications from parishes as the initial stage of the process for approving changes by a faculty.

 What function does the DAC perform?

-Bristol Diocese has 212 Church buildings, varying from tiny Saxon chapels through to modern 20th Century ‘worship centres’, 74 % of which are listed by English Heritage as being of architectural significance.
-The buildings are exempt from the usual local authority planning and listed buildings control because of the special nature of their use in worship but the law requires the Diocese to have a formal process to control work on the buildings.
-A faculty, which is the formal permission to carry out work, can be granted by the Chancellor of the Diocese or the Archdeacon, depending upon the level of the work involved, but in most cases, the advice of the DAC is a necessary part of that process.
+Bristol Diocese has 212 church buildings, varying from tiny saxon chapels through to modern 20th-century worship centres; 74% of which are listed by English Heritage as being of architectural significance.
+The buildings are exempt from the usual local authority planning and listed buildings control because of the special nature of their use in worship but the law requires the diocese to have a formal process to control work on the buildings.
+A faculty, which is the formal permission to carry out work, can be granted by the chancellor of the ciocese or the archdeacon, depending upon the level of the work involved, but in most cases, the advice of the DAC is a necessary part of that process.
 The expertise gathered together in the DAC can also be of enormous help to parishes as they consider the changes or repairs that they want to carry out.

 Who is the DAC?

 The members of the DAC include architects, bells and organ specialists, heating experts and people who have spent their live dealing with stained glass, liturgical fabric or marble busts!
-There are people elected by the Diocesan Synod and representatives of the working clergy as well.
-They meet 10 times a year and the dates are published on our Church Buildings page.
+The members include people elected by the diocesan synod and also representatives of the working clergy.

 Where do I find further information about doing work on our church?